Ask Yourself These Questions!

 For those patients with health insurance, your insurance plan will reimburse DIS for its services.
 There may be a small amount due from you that is known as the “patient responsibility.”
 This amount will vary between patients, depending on your insurance plan.
 Your patient responsibility may include a deductible, co-pay or coinsurance.
 A deductible is a payment made by the patient to cover medical services.
 Once a deductible is met, the insurance plan will cover the remaining amounts owed on medical services for the remainder of the year.
 A co-pay is a payment made by the patient to a medical provider at every visit and is due at the time of the appointment.
 This co-pay is usually a fixed fee (i.e. a small co-pay may be $20 per visit).
 A coinsurance is similar to a co-pay, but is usually set as a percentage of the service provided (i.e. 20% of the contracted rate for the exam).
 The coinsurance is due from the patient at the time of the appointment.
 The remaining amount is billed to the insurance carrier.

 If you are scheduling an imaging exam that is not covered by insurance, of if you do not have health insurance coverage, you will be responsible for 100% of the charges for your service.
-As you can see, the average charges of the local hospitals can be significantly higher than the average charges of a freestanding independent outpatient imaging center such as DIS.
+The average charges of the local hospitals can be significantly higher than the average charges of a freestanding independent outpatient imaging center such as DIS.

-2) Call the DIS patient financial services department to find out what you can expect to pay, so you can make a precise comparison.
+- Call the DIS patient financial services department to find out what you can expect to pay, so you can make a precise comparison – OR – click here to receive a good faith price estimate.